wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-capture-image.md

 [About Virtual Machine Images in Azure]: virtual-machines-images.md
 [How to Create a Custom Virtual Machine]: virtual-machines-linux-create-custom.md
 [How to Attach a Data Disk to a Virtual Machine]: storage-windows-attach-disk.md
-[How to Create a Virtual Machine Running Linux]: virtual-machines-linux-tutorial.md
+[How to Create a Linux Virtual Machine]: virtual-machines-linux-create-custom.md